planchar/Excuisite-corpse-Philippe-Planchar/README.md

 It could spell out good things in the future.
 I hear the large bird saying "Philippe will become a master coder in under 7 months"

-And the, the bird hit a wall and fly back again !
+And then the bird hit a wall and fly back again !
 It is indeed a omen, a second one ...
 Predicting an intense learning.